 Not only does side sleeping increase comfort levels when you’re strapped to a bulky CPAP machine all night, but it helps to increase airflow and reduce the likelihood of snoring and sleep apnea events.

-This is where CPAP pillows come into play.
+This is where a CPAP pillow comes into play.

 Wedge pillows for sleep apnea will elevate the head and prevent airway obstruction, meaning a reduction in sleep apnea episodes and an improvement in sleep quality.